Daysy: the fertility tracker you can trust

 The unique Daysy algorithm

-Daysy determines your fertile and infertile phase using an extensive database and proprietary algorithm.
+Daysy determines your fertile and not fertile phase using an extensive database and proprietary algorithm.
 Based on five million menstrual cycles and an algorithm that draws on knowledge from more than 30 years of research, including several studies, Daysy can give you reliable information about your menstrual cycle.

 The accuracy of the algorithm used by Daysy has been systematically tested.
 For the scientific study, 107,000 cycles (basal temperature, menstrual input) of 5,328 women from Germany and Switzerland were evaluated over a period of ten years.

-The independently reviewed result shows that Daysy has an overall accuracy of 99.4% in differentiating infertile days versus fertile days.
+The independently reviewed result shows that Daysy has an overall accuracy of 99.4% in distinguishing between non-fertile and fertile days.